AlchemicRez/PokemonBreedingCalculator/README.md

 ### The calc in action
 ![Just look at that fancy GUI!!!](/images/sample.png)

-### Past your results into excel / google sheets for number crunching
+### Paste your results into excel / google sheets for number crunching
 ![Yaay numbers!](/images/sample_excel.png)

 ## Features